JMorris1575/Christmas2022/docs/st_nick_game_dev.rst

 I used the ``Scene`` menu to create a ``New Inherited Scene`` from the ``NPCTemplate`` and called it ``Patrolman``.
 I deleted the script, a copy of ``NPCTemplate.gd`` and replaced it from one that inherited from ``res://actors/NPCTemplate.gd``.
 This is all saved in ``Patrolman.tscn``.

+Adding Patrol Points
+^^^^^^^^^^^^^^^^^^^^

+My thinking right now is that the points that define the patrolman's territory should not be part of ``Patrolman.tscn`` because they would move with the patrolman.
+Then need to be part of the level and then associated with the patrolman somehow.
+The question is how?
+Should each point be its own scene with an export variable for the patrolman associated with it?
+Should I leave the points in their native form and put them in groups to associate with the various patrolmen?
+I may have to just do something to figure out what is possible.

+Getting it to Work
+^^^^^^^^^^^^^^^^^^

+In Level00 I added a ``Node2D`` called ``PatrolPoints`` that contained four patrol points.
+I moved ``_physics_process()`` to ``NPCTemplate.gd`` as well as some other things.
+There is a ``get_target()`` function in ``NPCTemplate.gd`` that can be overridden in the scripts for the various kinds of actors.
+I kind of like the way that is working.
+The motion of an individual character being controlled by one function.

+What I don't like about my current implementation is the klunky way I have to find the patrol points within the ``Patrolman.gd`` script.
+Besides that, I have no way of indicating which points go to which patrolman.
+I think that is a job for groups.

+One possibility is to have all the points organized under one ``Node2D``